yukselberkay/pmanager/README.md

     help      Print this message or the help of the given subcommand(s) init      Initialize pmanager
-    insert    Insert a user password pair associated with a domain to database leaked    Check if a password associated with your domain is leaked.
-This option uses xposedornot api.
-This check achieved by hashing specified domain's password and sending the first 10 hexadecimal characters to xposedornot service list      Lists every record in the database update    Update a record from database
+    insert    Insert a user password pair associated with a domain to database leaked    Check if a password associated with your domain is leaked list      Lists every record in the database update    Update a record from database
 ```